Guhndahb/fort_calc/README.md

 - Use --plot-spec-json JSON_OBJECT to specify plot parameters as a JSON object (repeatable)
 - Each plot specification can have its own layers, axis limits, and other parameters
 - Multiple plots will be generated with descriptive filenames based on their configurations
-- The deprecated --plot-layers flag still works for single plot generation but is no longer recommended
+- Deprecated top-level flags such as --plot-layers and standalone --x-min/--x-max/--y-min/--y-max have been removed.
+Use --plot-spec / --plot-spec-json for explicit plot configurations.

 ## License